Ketevan Bolkvadze

 Senior Lecturer, Department of Political Science, Lund University

-She has previously been a Crafoord fellow at Harvard University (2023) and a visiting scholar at Uppsala University (2015).
-Ketevan holds a PhD from the University of Gothenburg (2018), and an MA in European Studies from Maastricht University (2013).
+Ketevan Bolkvadze is a Senior Lecturer at the Department of Political Science in Lund.
 Her research interests include democratization and hybrid regimes, with a focus on good governance, justice, and security reforms in the EU’s eastern neighbourhood.
 More broadly, she’s interested in how to make democratic governance work, how to incentivize politicians to shift from short to long time-horizons and prompt them to provide better public services to their citizens.
+Her work has appeared in journals such as Comparative Political Studies, European Journal of Political Research, and Democratization.

 In addition to her academic work, Ketevan also serves (or has served) as a consultant for Freedom House (NiT Advisor), the Norwegian Institute for International Affairs (External Consultant), and the Georgian Institute of Politics (Board Member).”